 Find the Right Time to Talk

 Discuss the move before a medical emergency occurs.
 Create an opportunity for a calm, open discussion when a move isn’t imminent.
-That way, you can tackle the issues spurred by this life change: downsizing, finding a community that’s a good fit, making a budget and gathering medical information.
+That way, you can tackle the issues spurred by this life change: downsizing, finding a community that’s a good fit, selecting a floor plan that is right for you, making a budget and gathering medical information.
 Broaching the topic in advance gives your parents time to plan and gives them space to decide.

 If your loved one has fallen, can’t do errands or housekeeping, it’s time to talk.
 The conversation can flow organically from the problem to the solution.
 You want them to realize a change is needed, and it can offer them greater satisfaction, safety and ease.

 Emphasize the positive aspects.
 Your parent can finally ditch the lawnmower!
 Household repairs become someone else’s problem!
 Someone else makes dinner – and does the dishes!
 Accentuate how it can give your parent time for them to spend how they wish – it’s about adding options, not subtracting them.
 Medical care and daily support will become much more convenient.

 But there’s more than the convenience factor.
 These communities go well beyond basic needs, but they also offer a wide range of entertainment, cultural events and exercise classes, including:

 - Restaurant-style, chef-prepared meals

 - Game rooms, gardens and beauty salons